hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQueryCache.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *This feature is supported for Hazelcast Enterprise 3.5 or higher.*

-This feature is used to cache the result of a continuous query.
-After construction of a continuous query cache, all changes on underlying `IMap` is immediately reflected to this cache as a stream of events.
+Continuous query cache is used to cache the result of a continuous query.
+After construction of a continuous query cache, all changes on the underlying `IMap` is immediately reflected to this cache as a stream of events.
-Therefore, this cache will be an always up to date view of the `IMap`.
+Therefore, this cache will be an always up-to-date view of the `IMap`.

-This feature is beneficial when you need to query the distributed `IMap` data in a very frequent and fast way.
-By using continuous query cache, the result of the query will be always ready and local to the application.
+Continuous query cache is beneficial when you need to query the distributed `IMap` data in a very frequent and fast way.
+By using continuous query cache, the result of the query will always be ready and local to the application.

-You can access this continuous query cache from the server and client side respectively as shown below.
+You can access this continuous query cache from the server and client side respectively, as shown below.

 ```java